jmortonca/frost-maiden/veldan-orthaeoloth.md

 I have slept for the last full week.
 I was apparently unwakable.
 Magus **Zauviir** came in this morning and told me that some magical malady had taken me, and that I must continue to rest until further notice.
 They're searching the current tunnels for a source of it.
 I know what it is though.
 Whatever that crystal did to me.
 I cannot reveal that though.

 Though I have been asleep for a week, I have not simply lost the time.
 I dreamed.
 I dreamed of many things, but it felt more like I was there, experiencing them myself.
 Before I describe them though, I must note one other important thing.
 There is a faint, very faint tug that I feel now.
 It is only when I concentrate hard that I can feel it, but it is there... and it doesn't pull towards the crystal.
 I can't tell where it pulls me to, but it pulls.

+### Journal: Genie

+#### 6th Aries, 1134th Shadowfall

+*Dawn*

+The latest dream was brutal.
+I was

+There is no help for it.
+I cannot any longer ignore the pull or the dreams.
+I need more information, and I believe I know where I can get it.
+It will cost me though.
+All of my pay from the journey to **Harl'kyorli**  combined with my meager savings has netted me a pair of human **ryld**.
+They are weak and older it seems, but still capable of work.
+Work will not be my use for them however.

+I overheard a rumor in the halls of **Malla Akh'noamuth**, one that was not meant for my ears. **Elkantar Abaeir**, one of the Keepers of Knowledge, was speaking to a scout who I have never met.
+The scout spoke of having heard from a contact of a **Dao** who came through from the Elemental Plane of Earth, near a deep underground lake that I happen to know well from my wanderings as a youth.
+Lake **Dobluth** is the name, a place rarely visted as it is the location of a famous betrayal and the outcasting of the one known as **Lightchild**.

+I am taking a leave of absence from my duties at  **Malla Akh'noamuth** in order to find this **Dao** and ask of him a way to... repair me.

+#### 8th Aries, 1134th Shadowfall

+*Noon*

+The journey so far has been uneventful.
+I have treated the **ryld** well, and they are appreciative.
+Of course, they believe we are going to visit my childhood home.
+The road is not difficult, and the few **Valsharess'Kyorlin** I have met let me continue with very little questioning.
+The mark of **Malla Akh'noamuth** holds some sway on these roads.

+#### 12th Aries, 1134th Shadowfall

+*Eve*

+Tomorrow we reach Lake **Dobluth**, or at least the road to it.
+It is perhaps a day's travel to the shore, and then another half day or so around to where the **Dao** is rumored to be.

+#### 15th Aries, 1134th Shadowfall

+*Eve*

+My life is irrevocably altered.

+I sit alone on the banks of Lake **Dobluth**, as the outskirts of a small wood that holds many memories of childhood exploration and imaginative play.
+I was a master explorer here; discovering ancient civilizations and their treasures, making up stories of their lives based on a rock that looked like a pot or arrowhead.
+It is, perhaps, appropriate then that this next phase of my life begins.

+I met the **Dao**.

+Such a creature I have never seen.
+I've done my research of course on them, which is perhaps why I live to describe the encounter.
+I found it taking rest in a cave system near the lake.
+The crossing from the Element Plane of Earth was perhaps taxing on it, I cannot say.
+I approached, calling out to it that I wished a parlay, having brought slaves for trade, and showing the utmost respect.
+That at least got me into its presense alive.
+I complemented it on its fine jewels and adornments, crying that I had never seen such wonders before.
+I begged it to listen to my meager request.
+It was apeased by my manner and complements.
+It looked over the slaves I had brought, and fortunately deemed them worthy of at least listening to my trade request.

+I told my tale of the crystal, of the lightning, the split, and the drained self afterwards.
+I described my dreams, the sights and deeds I have seen and done while lost to the waking world.
+I made sure to inform it of where this ruin was and that there were certainly treasures unfound there.
+This information, as I hoped it would, added greatly to the value of my side of the bargan I seeked to make.
+The creature, bound by some code of conduct which I cannot fathom, seemed to consider that accepting this information and the slaves put an onus on it to reciprocate.
+So I asked it simply to make me whole once more.

+The **Dao**, it seems, had limited power, and certainly not enough to grant my request.
+It did, however, agree that my request was a reasonable one in trade.
+This led to the change I spoke of in my life, and in who I am.
+I admit, that even with my research and forethought, I could not see next what was coming.

+The **Dao** laid a huge rock-hard hand on my head (perhaps it is better to say *engulfed* my head with its hand), and I felt a surge of power.

+How to describe it?

+It felt like I was struck inside by a controlled rockslide.
+Everything went bright white for a moment.
+My insides churned, I must have cried out as the creature laughed a laugh like gravel sliding down a hill.
+I felt my mind open to possibilities I had never dreamed of in my wildest ambitions.

+Then it removed its hand and moved away, its lower body a swirl of sand as it settled back down.
+Its words coming slow, and hard.

+*I have granted you the potential to fullfill your request.
+This is our bargin.
+We are now linked eternally.
+Depart, mortal.*

+I staggered out of the cave half blind.
+There were screams.
+Whether they were mine or those of the **ryld** I left with the creature, I cannot say.
+Perhaps both.
+My legs took me here unbidden, and I slept.
+It was at least a day that I knew nothing, not even dreams.
+Now I am awake, and I am... *different*.

+I can feel the power within me.
+I can shape it through sheer force of will.
+I can feel there is more there to unlock as I study, and use this power, more will come.
+I *know* this somehow.

+There is one thing more.
+An anchor to the power within.
+A small lantern.
+I cannot remember how I got it, but it sits next to me, and I can feel the connection between my power and this small object.

+Understanding dawns as I sit and consider these events.
+As the **Dao** could not directly grant my request, it has, in a manner, enslaved me while still fulfilling its portion of the bargin.
+This power though... there is certainly hope now of success.
+I will rest, then begin my quest to become whole once again.

+### Journal: Frost Maiden